e-sensing/sitsbook/sitsbook.md

                           num_iterations = 100,
                           n_iter_no_change = 10,
                           validation_split = 0.2, ...) {
-  # function that returns MASS::lda model based on a sits sample tibble
+  # function that returns a lightGBM model based on a set of labelled time series
   train_fun <- function(samples) {
     # Extract the predictors
     train_samples <- sits_predictors(samples)